codeplaysoftware/syclacademy/README.md

 matter.

 Each of the lessons are designed to be self contained modules in order to support both academic and training style teaching environments.
+A playlist of the video content is [also available](https://youtube.com/playlist?list=PLCssnq0MpRdM-IUAYtNSPYck6u3oz7OZQ).

 | Lesson | Title | Slides | Video | Exercise | Source | Solution | ComputeCpp | DPC++ | hipSYCL |
 |--------|-------|--------|----------|--------|----------|------------|-------|---------|---------|